Getting Started

 // oddNumbers is [1, 3]

 Zirric does not use interfaces.
-Instead, annotations describe capabilities and
+Instead, attributes describe capabilities and

 attach metadata to declarations.
 They are a core part of the language and